-If you’re a small business owner, you can cut your cost for workers’ comp insurance by up to 30% by purchasing your insurance from a company that specializes in insuring only small businesses.
+If you’re a small business owner, you can lower your workers’ comp insurance cost by up to 30% by purchasing your insurance from a company that specializes in insuring only small businesses.

 At Pie Insurance, we know small business owners are busy, so we offer the convenience of an easy online experience and the assurance of the best possible rate for workers’ comp coverage.
 We’ve made getting workers’ comp insurance as easy as pie.